 (with thanks to Publishers Weekly).

 “When you throw a heaping helping of international intrigue into a pot already seasoned by one character’s life or death race against time and technology, you’ve got tons of literary fuel just sitting there waiting to explode.”
 (Daniel Jolly, Amazon.com)

 “This talented author knows how to create fascinating characters and handle the intricacies of tech-based sci-fi while keeping the prose, clean and jargon-free.”
 (Publishers Weekly)

 The book is published by YouWriteOn.com.
 It is available from Amazon.co.uk, and from WH Smith and Waterstone’s online at £6.99.
 The ISBN is 978-1-84923-432-0.

 About the author

 Judi has been writing professionally for the last twelve years.
-This, her first published novel, was long-listed for the Amazon/ABNA novel competition in 2008.
+This, her first published novel, made the top 100 of the Amazon/ABNA novel competition in 2008.
 Her work appears in a number of magazines and anthologies, including Interzone, the American on-line magazine Carve, Acclaim, Earlyworks anthologies with islands in mind, The Road Unravelled, the Independent on Sunday/Bloomsbury short story anthology of 1997 and World Wide Writers No 4.
 She won the new writers’ short story competition in 2003 and was runner up in the WWW short fiction competition in 1998.
 She also tutors creative writing for The Open University.

 She lives with a pleasant sense of dichotomy in an old cottage in the new town of Milton Keynes with several black and white critturs.